-Beginning last year, General Dynamics decided to solve this problem by participating in the University of Florida's Integrated Product and Process Design (IPPD) program [1].
+Beginning two years ago, General Dynamics decided to solve this problem by participating in the University of Florida's Integrated Product and Process Design (IPPD) program [1].
 In this paper, we describe the project and the system designed to date.
 We also describe the IPPD program and the organization of student teams that are carrying out this project.

-2. PROJECT DESCRIPTION.
+2. PROJECT OVERVIEW (YEAR 1).

-Last year, a proof-of-concept system was designed, centered around a two-pass algorithm to generate process plans.
+In the first year, a proof-of-concept system was designed, centered around a two-pass algorithm to generate process plans.
 Data structures for representing the various machines on the factory floor were designed and implemented.
 The IPPD Teams were able to demonstrate that a process plan could indeed be generated given the feature information of a part.
 Model feature information was read in from PRO/Engineer [2] using a gateway.
 This information was passed to the Process Plan Generator which, coupled with a user interface, produced a number of process plans for the M107 ammunition round.

-Even though last year's efforts to create a Semi-Generative CAPP Toolset of this magnitude were quite successful, there was much room for improvement.
+Even though the first year's efforts to create a Semi-Generative CAPP Toolset of this magnitude were quite successful, there was much room for improvement.
 In particular, the proof-of-concept software lacked a overall well-considered design.
-This year, the focus of the project has been on optimizing both the software architecture and the processes that are selected for a given part.
+Last year, the focus of the project was on optimizing both the software architecture and the processes that are selected for a given part.
 The primary design goal for the software design has been to make it a Service-Oriented Architecture.
 The primary design goal for designing the process plan selection mechanism is to optimize process plans using information such as tolerance stack-ups, cost, and machining time.
-These features will be flexible in order to allow modifications, additions, and improvements in the future.